About Us: False report about me on this site!

 So, what does this mean?
 What do you have to do in order to get the real name of an author?

-The Arizona Court of Appeals recently answered that question as follows:
+The Arizona Court of Appeals has answered that question as follows:

 We hold that to obtain a court order compelling discovery of an anonymous internet speaker’s identity, the requesting party must show that: (1) the speaker has been given adequate notice and a reasonable opportunity to respond to the discovery request, (2) the requesting party’s cause of action could survive a motion for summary judgment on the elements of the claim not dependent on the identity of the anonymous speaker, and (3) a balance of the parties’ competing interests favors disclosure.

-Because Ripoff Report is located in Arizona and all of our business records are kept in Arizona, we require that any request for the identity of an author must comply with the standards of Mobilisa.
-What this means is that if you want to obtain the identity of an author, you must do each of the following things:
+Because the operator of the Ripoff Report website is located in Arizona and all of our business records are kept in Arizona, we require that any request for the identity of an author must comply with Arizona law, and that means complying with the standards of Mobilisa.
+This means if you want to obtain the identity of an author, you must do each of the following things:

-1.)
-Obtain a subpoena from an Arizona court (preferably the Maricopa County Superior Court in Phoenix) which describes the information you are requesting.
+3.)
+If you don’t get a response from the author of the report, you may obtain a subpoena directed to Xcentric Ventures, LLC from an Arizona court (preferably the Superior Court of Arizona, Maricopa County in Phoenix) which describes the information you are requesting.
 Fancy legalese or magic words are NOT required and we would appreciate it if you would keep your request as SHORT and CLEAR as possible.
-In general, unless you need something more, your subpoena can simply say: “Please produce all author information for the author of Report #123456.”
-We generally track individual postings by Report # which you can find at the top of each report page, so please be sure to include the report # with any subpoena you send.
+In general, your subpoena can simply say: "Please produce all author information for the author of Report #123456."
+You must include the report number with any subpoena you send.
 Also, please be sure to include YOUR email address with your subpoena.
 Failure to include a valid email address may significantly delay the processing of your subpoena.

 If you have any specific subpoena-related questions which are not already covered above, please feel free to send any questions to legal@ripoffreport.com.